massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/05-icons/svg-login.md

 ---
-title: DEPRECATED - Alert Icon
+title: DEPRECATED - Login Icon
 ---
 Description: An `<svg>` element which contains a `<use>` element to take the appropriate node from within the svg sprite.